-You may think of Bitcoin and Ethereum, as a lot of us do, as Apple and Microsoft of crypto.
+You may think of Bitcoin and Ethereum, as a lot of us do, as the Apple and Microsoft of crypto.
 However, unlike Apple and Microsoft, they are completely different from one another.
-Both have very different objectives in mind.
+Both have very different objectives and goals.

 In fact, other cryptocurrencies compare a lot closer to Bitcoin and Ethereum than Bitcoin and Ethereum compare to each other.
 For example, Litecoin is a lot more like Bitcoin than Ethereum is, and NEO is a lot more like Ethereum than Bitcoin is.